tdybda17/P5/readme.md

     Indsæt-link

-Place the `cnn.h5` file inside the python directory called `models`
+Place the `cnn.h5` file inside the python directory called `/models`

 ### Testing the model
 If you were to get predictions on your own pictures with the model, place them into the `models/test_images`